Guide last updated by Alice Tyson, November 2019

 Cour de Cassation

-Decisions from the Cour de Cassation are published in the following series of law reports, which the Institute Library holds from 1986 to 2007.
+Decisions from the Cour de Cassation are published in the following series, which the Institute Library holds from 1986 to 2007.

 Bulletin des arrêts de la Cour de Cassation.
 (Paris: Imprimerie des Journaux Officiels, 1798-)